-Mention young entrepreneurs and many folks will conjure up visions of the neighborhood kid mowing lawns or selling lemonade on a hot summer day.
+Mention school age entrepreneurs and many folks conjure up visions of the neighborhood kid mowing lawns or selling lemonade on a hot summer day.
 Today’s post is about two very young kids selling pumpkins in Lewiston, Idaho (population 30,000), selling them until the tax man showed up.
 A few days ago an employee from the Idaho State Tax Commission ordered a 4 year old boy and his 6 year old brother to shut down their pumpkin stand.

 The boys parents were told that the stand could reopen if the family obtained all necessary licenses and permits and collected sales tax on the pumpkins.